 5. Focus On Local Searches

-Optimizing for local searches is a vital step.
+Optimizing local research is a vital step.
 Statistics show that 22% of voice searches are seeking location content.
 If you invest in local content, you have a higher chance of producing voice search content.
 Using phrases such as “near me” will help with this.
 When using “near me,” Google’s voice search algorithms go to Google business listings with this phrase.
 Google Business is where your brand’s name needs to be listed.
 By making your information available, you are assisting with your site ranking on Google in the local search world.

 Up until 2011, Siri, a digital personal assistant did not exist.
 The invention of voice search changed how people access information.
 With this new model of search, marketers and consumers are both experiencing a shift.
 There are many diverse strategies businesses can take to keep pace with the ever-evolving way society interacts with technology.
 The main takeaway is that marketers can adapt to this change by altering their content and structuring their data more efficiently to answer the question of the consumer searching.
 Voice Search is here to stay.
 It’s important to keep on track and optimize to benefit your SEO.